scikit-hep/scikit-hep.github.io/index.md

 {% endfor %}

-In some cases, the packages have to do with bridging between different technologies and/or popular packages from the Python scientific software stack.
+In some cases, the packages provide a bridge between different technologies and/or popular packages from the Python scientific software stack.